henn1001/QSDL/README.md

 ## ToDo:

 * remove namespace and turn it into directive
-* rename parameter to argument
-* make use of null/missing field value instead of scalar Void
 * fix nested inputs for GraphQL
 * write readme
 * write more openapi tests